Broke, New South Wales: History

 Explorers first reached the Broke area in 1818 and land grants followed in 1824.
 John Blaxland received a grant because he had found a route to the Hunter Valley, while grants also went to George Blaxland and Robert Rodd.
 The village was given its name by Major Thomas Mitchell, the Surveyor General, who used the name of his English friend Sir Charles Broke-Vere.

 John Blaxland had built a mill at the nearby Fordwich by 1860.
 Six years later, Broke had an Anglican church, a farm implements workshop and a school.
 The Great North Road was completed and became the main stock route to Sydney; since it passed through Broke, it contributed to further growth of the village, with something like a thousand head of cattle using the route each week.
 This amount of activity meant that by the late 1800s Broke had several hotels, a post office, a school, a mill, two churches, a hall, a brick kiln, a butchery, bakery and blacksmith.

 However, it was not to last.
 The railways eventually replaced the Great North Road as the main route between Sydney and the Hunter, which meant a drastic drop in traffic through Broke.
 A railway service between Wollombi and Singleton was proposed but never constructed.
 Broke reverted to being the quiet village it had originally been.
 However, a number of significant buildings have survived from the early days.
 They include the original post office (1882), the village hall (1898), public school (1876), Anglican church and Catholic church, the old police station and the remains of the Blaxland Homestead on Broke Road.

+Modern economy and tourism

+In the 21st century, the local economy of Broke has transitioned toward niche tourism and artisanal production, complementing its established viticulture and mining industries.
+Following the significant flooding of the Wollombi Brook in July 2022, which caused widespread damage to local infrastructure, the village underwent a period of community-led economic recovery.
+This led to a shift toward independent tourism initiatives that promote the "tranquil side of the Hunter" as an alternative to the larger commercial hubs of Pokolbin.
+The region has diversified into products such as olive groves and a meadery, as well as the integration of modular "tiny house" accommodations to support regional tourism growth.

 Population

-In the 2016 Census, there were 239 people in Broke.
-87.1% of people were born in Australia and 96.6% of people spoke only English at home.
+In the 2021 Census, there were 557 people in the Broke suburb.
+83.2% of people were born in Australia and 87.7% of people spoke only English at home.